cpataltmetrik/Groot/README.md

 <summary> Retries and re run</summary>

 ### ***Retries :***
-Retry is   mechanism available in Mocha to re-execute the flaky test cases when it fails.
+Retry is a mechanism available in Mocha to re-execute the flaky test cases when it fails.

 This can be achieved in different levels in mocha as below:
 #### *Suite/Test Level :*